texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Texas?

 On the other hand, traffic infractions are not as severe.
-These offenses are not penalized by a jail term.
+These offenses are typically not penalized by a jail term.
 Instead, the offender would be required to pay a fine.

 What Are Felony Traffic Violations In Texas?